-Advanced instrument pilot ground school course in preparation for the Federal Aviation Administration (FAA) Instrument pilot rating and Instrument rating written examinations.
+This course is the advanced instrument pilot ground school course in preparation for the Federal Aviation Administration (FAA) Instrument pilot rating and Instrument rating written examinations.
 Includes Federal Aviation Regulations, instrument approach procedures, and instrument enroute considerations.
-Requires admission to the program and completion of all prerequisite program courses with a C or better.
-(Prerequisites: AVIA 1200, AVIA 1210, AVIA 1211).
+Requires completion of all prerequisite program courses with a C or better.
+(Prerequisites: AVIA 1200).